 I’ve been in Spain for five years now but I just recently reached the three-year mark as a resident of Madrid.
 In these past three years, I’ve lived in six different neighborhoods, all located both in the North and South.
 I’ve never lived smack dab in the Center but I know plenty of people who have.
 Going from a shared room (yes, you are reading that right) to four different individual rooms to my own apartment with my husband (read how we got married in Gibraltar), I know my way around searching for an apartment in Madrid.

 The city is big and crowded.
 The search?
-It’s nerve-wracking, stressful and there is a rent crisis going on all over the city which is causing prices to go up, up, up.
+It’s nerve-wracking and stressful and there is a rent crisis going on all over the city which is causing prices to go up, up, up.

 This article is full of personal tips that I’ve learned in the last three years and it will help calm your nerves about this big search you just embarked on.
 Plus, in the near future, I’ll be releasing a complete guide to the neighborhoods of Madrid in E-book format!
-Keep an eye out for it soon. 🙂
+Though it turned out a bit differently than I had originally planned.

 Never fear because with a good head on your shoulders, persistence, a clear idea of what you’re looking for and lots of helpful advice and warnings, you CAN find the room or apartment you’ve been searching for.